openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 * `server`: *Required*.
 Elasticsearch server name.
 Valid options: a string.
 * `port`: *Required*.
 Elasticsearch service port.
 Valid options: an integer.
+* `flush_interval`: *Optional*.
+Interval at which accumulated messages should be bulk indexed into Elasticsearch, in seconds.
+Default: `5`.
+* `flush_count`: *Optional*.
+Number of messages that, if processed, will trigger them to be bulk indexed into Elasticsearch.
+Default: `10`.

 #### Class: `lma_collector::logs::keystone_wsgi`